TeamJM/journeymap-docs/docs/en/Tools and Customisation/custom-mob-icons.md

                        │   kobold_blue.png
 ```

 Why is the above necessary?
-JourneyMap uses the ResourceLocation returned by <code>net.minecraft.client.renderer.entity.Render.getEntityTexture()</code> as the unique way to identify a mob for any mod.
+JourneyMap uses the ResourceLocation returned by `net.minecraft.client.renderer.entity.Render.getEntityTexture()` as the unique way to identify a mob for any mod.
 Providing icons with a similar same path and name keeps things as simple as possible.

 ## **Instructions for Resource Pack Authors**

 You can use a resource pack to provide icons to JourneyMap 5.3+ for any Minecraft mobs or mod mobs.
 Here's how:

-- JourneyMap will look in your resource pack zip for icons in <code>/assets/<modname>/textures/entity_icon</code> .
+- JourneyMap will look in your resource pack zip for icons in `/assets/<modname>/textures/entity_icon`.
 - Icons should be transparent PNG files.
 Other sizes are usually supported, but 16x16 pixels is recommended.
-- The folder structure and filenames for your icons must mirror the folder structure and filename for mob textures in minecraft or other mods in <code>/assets/<modname>/textures/entity</code>.
+- The folder structure and filenames for your icons must mirror the folder structure and filename for mob textures in minecraft or other mods in `/assets/<modname>/textures/entity`.

 For example, if you want to provide custom icons for both Minecraft mobs and a mod called "coolmod", the mob textures for both would along these lines: